gulopine/steel/docs/byte/structures.rst

 Byte-level Structures
 =====================

-.. currentmodule:: biwako.byte.base
+.. currentmodule:: steel.byte.base

-For the purposes of Biwako, every block of data is considered a structure, which may contain one or more :doc:`fields <fields>`.
+For the purposes of Steel, every block of data is considered a structure, which may contain one or more :doc:`fields <fields>`.
 The structure itself encapsulates those fields into a single class, which can then manage all the conversion to and from files and other file-like objects.

-A structures is defined as a subclass of :class:`~biwako.byte.base.Structure`, which provides everything necessary to utilize fields and process data.
+A structures is defined as a subclass of :class:`~steeel.byte.base.Structure`, which provides everything necessary to utilize fields and process data.
 In its simplest form, though, subclassing `Structure` alone isn't enough to do anything useful.
 You'll always need to include at least one field in order to tell your